 High Street, Great Billing, Northants

-An endearing church, especially the Classical interior.
-Architecturally the exterior is unremarkable, although the tower is attractive, largely for its Mediterranean character.
-The church is the Diocesan shrine of Our Lady of Perpetual Succour.
+An endearing church, especially the classical interior.
+Architecturally the exterior is unremarkable, although the tower is attractive for its Mediterranean character.
+The church is the Diocesan Shrine of Our Lady of Perpetual Succour.

 The altar faces north but for the purposes of this description all references to compass points will be taken on the basis of a conventional eastward facing altar.
 The church comprises a west tower, aisled nave and sanctuary.
 It is of brick, painted white, with slate roofs and flat roofs to the aisles.
 The tower has a shallow overhanging pyramid roof and two tiers of narrow slit bell openings arranged three over two.
 A cross is fixed to the apex of the roof.
 Gabled porch on timber brackets of recent date as part of a re-arrangement at the front of the church providing ramped access.
 The aisles have three squat round-arched windows of domestic character with timber glazing bars.
 The sanctuary is lit only by skylights.
 The design of the tower and the white painted exterior give the church a Mediterranean character.